ewdlop/Online-Policing/README.md

 # Online-Policing

-“You have the right to remain silent.
-Anything you say can and will be used against you in a court of law.
-You have the right to an attorney.
-If you cannot afford an attorney, one will be provided for you.
-Do you understand the rights I have just read to you?
-With these rights in mind, do you wish to speak to me?”
+> “You have  right to remain silent.
+Aything you say  and wi be used aou in a court of law.
+You have thright to an attot afford an attorney, oneyou.
+Do  understand the rights I ha just read to you?
+With these  in mind, do you wish to s